Greenstand/treetracker-decisions/0012-species-data.md

    `tree` and `capture` tables.
  * In the `localname` table: `UNIQUE KEY (name, org_id)`
  * In the `det` table, (`tree_id`, `localname_id`, `user_id`) is not
-   unique, allowing a user to update their determination, but the latest det should be used as the current det for that plant.
+   unique, allowing a user to update (and revert) their determination, but the latest det should be used as the current det for that plant.
  * In the `taxonmap` table, (`species_id`, `localname_id`, `user_id`)
-   is not unique, allowing a species admin to update their mapping decision, but the latest species name should be used as the current species name for that localname.
+   is not unique, allowing a species admin to update (and revert) their mapping decision, but the latest species name should be used as the current species name for that localname.